OdedNir/golden-pages-client/README.md

 ## How to get started:

 ### Step 1:
-Install Node.js on your computer.
+First, download and install the latest Node.js version on your computer -> (Node.js website)[https://nodejs.org/en/]
 Run the command:
 ```bash
 npm i -g npm